 Coming up next month are still the Wolfe Island Music Festival (August 9–10) and the Blues Festival (August 22–25).
 The lineups for both of these long-running events are stacked this year.
 (Aside from the big names like the Joel Plaskett Emergency and Buck 65 that I’m familiar with, I’m sold on Wolfe Island Music Festival by the hilariously named act “Nick Ferrio and his Feelings”).

 There’s also a healthy coffeehouse culture in surrounding towns and villages like Gananoque, Napanee, Bath, and, of course, what’s affectionately referred to as “the county” – Prince Edward County, the emerging wine region that boasts a “Taste Trail” of excellent food and drink and an “Arts Trail” of arts and crafts as well as some music and theatre.
-But seven websites is enough to link you to for now.
+But this handful of websites is enough to link you to for now.

 Have you been to any of the events mentioned here?
 Tell us about your experience.